-University of Rajshahi Faculty of Engineering Department of Textile Engineering Syllabus for B Sc in Textile Engineering Session: 2013-2014
+University of Rajshahi Faculty of Engineering Department of Textile Engineering Syllabus for B.Sc. in Textile Engineering Session: 2014-2015

-The courses designed for B Sc in Textile Engineering consist of 4000 marks of 160 credits (40 units×4 credits, each unit carries 100 marks and 4 credits) distributed over eight semesters in four academic years.
+The courses designed for B.Sc. in Textile Engineering consist of 4000 marks of 160 credits distributed over eight semesters in four academic years.
 Each academic year is divided into two semesters (odd & even) each of duration not less than 11 weeks (66 working days).
 There shall be final examinations at the end of each semester.
 The medium of answer in all examinations will be either Bangla or English, but not the mixer of both.
 The theoretical examination of courses less than or equal to 2 credits shall be of 2 hours duration and courses greater than 2 credits shall be of 3 hours duration.
 An academic schedule for an academic year shall be announced for general notification before the start of the academic year, on the prior approval of the academic committee.

 1.Attendance (Ref.
-The Rajshahi University Academic Ordinance (RUAO), 2013 for B. Sc in Engineering Curriculum in Colleges/Institutes Affiliated with RU, article no: 13): In order to be eligible to appear, as a regular candidate, at the semester final examinations, a student shall be attended at least 70% required to have of the total number of periods of lectures/tutorials/laboratory classes offered during the semester in every course.
+The Rajshahi University Academic Ordinance, 2013 for B.Sc. in Engineering Curriculum of the Affiliated Colleges/Institutes, article no: 13): In order to be eligible to appear, as a regular candidate, at the semester final examinations, a student shall be required to have attended at least 70% of the total number of periods of lectures/ tutorials/laboratory classes offered during the semester in every course.
 A student whose attendance falls short of 70% but not below 60% in any course may be allowed to appear at the final Examinations as non-collegiate student and he/she shall not be eligible for the award of any scholarship or stipend for the following academic year/semester.
 A student, appearing the examination under the benefit of this provision shall have to pay in addition to the fees, the requisite fee prescribed by the syndicate for the purpose.
 Students having less than 60% attendance in lectures/tutorials/laboratory classes of any courses will not be allowed to appear in the final examinations of the semester.
 The basis of awarding marks for class participation and attendance is shown in Table-1.